ulule/picfit-go/README.md

 ### GenerateThumbnailURL()

-The `GenerateThumbnailURL()` function returns a pre-formatted URL for Picfit server.
+The `GenerateThumbnailURL()` function returns a pre-formatted URL for picfit server.

-This function takes three parameters:
+This function takes three required parameters:

 * `path` - your original image path
 * `geometry` - width and height formatted like this: `widthxheight` (example: "20x30")
-* `options` - Picfit options
+* `options` - picfit options

 Supported options are: